MentorCoach is proud to announce the following exciting master class:

 4. Readings and Homework

 Steve will provide articles and other resources each week for you to read or review to supplement the in-class learning.
 Barbara Fredrickson’s books Positivity and Love 2.0 are optional, not required.
 They provide the deeper dive on emotional positivity and positivity resonance.
 Daniel Goleman’s classic Emotional Intelligence is the best-known resource providing an in-depth exploration of the emotional intelligence framework.
 It is not required but is offered as a resource for those who want to learn more.
 Russ Harris is one of the best known, and quite possibly the most accessible, writers and trainers in the field of ACT (Acceptance and Commitment Therapy).
 His classic Act Made Simple, original edition or the newly updated 2nd edition, is optional.
 It will provide a deeper dive for those who want more information on ACT than the overview and interventions provided in the course.
+And Scott Barry Kaufman’s book Transcend: The New Science of Self-Actualization is optional reading.
+It brings alive the origins of positive psychology in the humanistic psychology movement from decades ago, revitalizing Abraham Maslow’s developmental model of human needs that culminate in vibrant wellbeing.

 In addition, students will be expected to try out the applications with a client and come to class prepared to discuss what they learned from the experience.
 This can be with an existing client or a homework partner from the class.